 So, it’s nice when something works out as you had hoped and envisioned…which doesn’t always happen.
+If you enjoyed this spiffy little upcycle, refurb project, you might like these other furniture refurb projects.
 I’ll be back soon to show you the desk that Terry and I kinda built as I progress in my office mini-renovation.
 In the meantime, how about a little before and after!

 Thanks again for spending a few minutes of your busy day with me today.